 Gaining good insight

 Not every professional involved in credit management has sufficient insight into a customer’s profile.
 Good insight doesn’t stop with determining creditworthiness.
 By ensuring you know each customer well, it may mean you approach one customer differently from another.
 This applies, for example, to payment terms but also to the reminder method.
 Fintech such as ours helps with personalised reminders, which are fully automated.
 This can prevent organisations taking the route of debt collection agencies and bailiffs.

 Taking out credit insurance

 In the unlikely event that there is an excessive payment risk, credit insurance is not an unnecessary luxury.
 However, it’s worth noting that credit insurers grant each debtor a different, usually limited, limit.
 So, be aware of the fact that credit insurance is not a salvation.
-But implementing smart technology like PolicyManager ensures that you stay within closed policies.

 The end result

 Of course, every credit manager wants customers to pay as soon as possible.
 By implementing the right order-to-cash strategy and ensuring you have access to insights from the relevant customer data, you’ll increase your chances of making this happen.

 Want to know more?